 “Working budgets will give ground to non-working ones,” says VanVoskirk.

 A “working budget” is a detailed projection of how much money you’ll spend in given areas.
 Working budgets make sense from a planning perspective, but don’t make sense when you can measure impact in near real time and use recent relevant data to predict future returns with a high degree of accuracy.
-If your video ads are returning 400% ROI, for example, but your display investments are returning negative ROI, smart marketers will have both the capability and the technology to refocus, re-route investments, and adjust in hours or days, not weeks or months.
+If your video ads are returning 400% ROI, for example, but your display investments are returning negative ROI, smart digital marketers will have both the capability and the technology to refocus, re-route investments, and adjust in hours or days, not weeks or months.

-And if you learn that one marketing investment is virtually a guaranteed money-maker, why turn off the spigot and limit your upside, just for the sake of sticking to a budget?
+And if you learn that one digital marketing investment is virtually a guaranteed money-maker, why turn off the spigot and limit your upside, just for the sake of sticking to a budget?

 Forrester also highlighted where the big growth in digital marketing is coming from: